 277 Dartmouth (147 Newbury) is located on the NE corner of Dartmouth and Newbury, with 279 Dartmouth to the north, 265-275 Dartmouth to the south, across Newbury, 143 Newbury to the east, and 278 Dartmouth (149 Newbury) to the west, across Dartmouth.

 277 Dartmouth was designed by architect J. Pickering Putnam and built in 1878-1879 by Hezekiah McLaughlin, mason, for J. Pickering Putnam’s mother, Harriet (Upham) Putnam, the widow of John Pickering Putnam.
-He and his sister, Sarah Gooll Putnam, a portrait artist and watercolorist, lived with her.
+He and his sister, Sarah Gooll Putnam, a portrait artist, lived with her.
 They all previously had lived at 78 Marlborough.
 Harriet Putnam also maintained a home in Nahant.

 J. Pickering Putnam married in June of 1885 to Grace Cornelia Stevens.
 After their marriage, they lived at the Hotel Berkeley (southeast corner of Berkeley and Boylston).

 By the 1899-1900 winter season, and probably before, Harriet Putnam had been joined at 277 Dartmouth by her daughter, Mrs. Mary Upham (Putnam) Fearing.
 Mary Fearing was living apart from her husband, retired stockbroker Charles Frederick Fearing, who traveled extensively.
 He died in April of 1901.